jimccann-rh/auotomated-users/README.md

 ### Overview
 - **New-vCenterUsersFromCsv.ps1**: Creates SSO users in vCenter, ensures group membership, and outputs credentials.
+- **Export-VcenterDomainUsersToCsv.ps1**: Exports all SSO users from a specified SSO domain to CSV (includes the vCenter name column).
 - **Create-BWSendsFromCsv.ps1**: Generates Bitwarden Sends for credentials and produces shareable access links.
 - **send-bw-links-to-slack.ps1**: Direct-messages users on Slack with their Bitwarden Send link and vCenter URL.
 - **twingate.ps1**: Creates Twingate users and optionally adds them to a Twingate group.